 Data and Communications Company (DCC)

-To minimise costs the DCC went out to tender for the communications network having split the country into regions for this purpose.
+To minimise costs for the long term use of SMETS2 meters the DCC went out to tender for the communications network having split the country into regions for this purpose.
 So depending where you are you could have one of two companies communicating with your meter, Arqiva Limited in the north and Telefonica (better known to us as O2) in the central and southern regions.

 Once received by the DCC the data is processed by the Data Services provider, currently CGI UK Limited.
 Overall the whole of DCC is facilitated by Capita PLC.